odan/odan.github.io/_posts/2020-04-05-slim4-multiple-pdo-database-connections.md

 could cause too much effort in container configuration and maintenance can become a nightmare in bigger projects.

-## Multi-tenancy environment
+## Multitenancy

+Multitenancy is when a single instance of a software application serves multiple customers within one architecture.
+Each customer is referred to as a client (tenant).

+If desired, clients are given the ability to customize some parts of the application, such as the graphical user interface (GUI) design or business rules; however, they cannot customize the application's code.

+In a multi-tenant architecture, multiple instances of an application operate in a shared environment.
+This works by keeping each client physically integrated but logically separate.
+Thus, a single instance of the software runs on one server, but serves multiple clients.
+In this way, an application in a multi-tenant architecture can use a dedicated instance of configurations, data, user management and other features for all clients.

 The first approach from above makes sense when you have multiple database connections with a fix configuration.
-In another environments you may need to configure the second connection dynamically, for example by the JWT (uid), or the session of the HTTP request.
+In another environments you may need to configure the second connection dynamically, for example by a JWT, or the session of the HTTP request.

 Imagine that you need at least two database connection instances.

-1. The default connection for the primary database.
+1. The default connection as the primary database.
-2. The second connection for a dynamic database connection.
+2. The second connection for (the tenant) as dynamic database connection.

 I assume that the parameters for the default connection is always the same.
 So there is nothing special to set up here.